CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Configuring-a-Global-Proxy.md

         export https_proxy
         ```

-3. Create a file in the `/etc/apt/apt.conf.d` directory and add the following lines to the file for acquiring the HTTP and HTTPS proxies; the example below uses `http_proxy` as the file name:
+3. Create a file in the `/etc/apt/apt.conf.d` directory and add the following lines to the file to get the HTTP and HTTPS proxies.
+The example below uses `http_proxy` as the file name:

     ```
     cumulus@switch:~$ sudo nano /etc/apt/apt.conf.d/http_proxy